HTTP (Hyper-Text Transfer Protocol) is the protocol used in every process on the World Wide Web or WWW.

 Using Access Control

-The system can also be used for client authentication to limit access to a webserver to authorized users.
+The system can also be used for client authentication to limit authorized users’ access to a web server.
 To do this, the site administrator usually creates a certificate for each user, a certificate registered in their browser.
-Normally, this includes the name and email address of the authorized user and is automatically checked at every connection to verify the identity of the user and does not have to enter a password at a time.
+Typically, this includes the name and email address of the authorized user and is automatically checked at every connection to verify the identity of the user, who does not have to enter a password at a time.

 Limitations